QOM-One/Qom-Docs/developers/guides/query_balances.md

 :::tip
 **Note**: The following tools will be useful when using gRPC:

-- [Evmos Swagger API](https://api.evmos.dev/): a comprehensive description of all gRPC endpoints
+- [Qom One Swagger API](https://api.evmos.dev/): a comprehensive description of all gRPC endpoints
-- [Cosmos SDK Go API](https://pkg.go.dev/github.com/cosmos/cosmos-sdk) & [Evmos Go API](https://pkg.go.dev/github.com/tharsis/evmos): packages to implement queries in Go scripts
+- [Cosmos SDK Go API](https://pkg.go.dev/github.com/cosmos/cosmos-sdk) & [Qom One Go API](https://pkg.go.dev/github.com/tharsis/evmos): packages to implement queries in Go scripts

 :::